 Golden Eagle Research at the Raptor Research Center

-For more than 50 years, Boise State University’s Raptor Research Center has led groundbreaking golden eagle research in the Birds of Prey National Conservation Area.
-This long-term study examines golden eagle population decline, breeding biology, and post-fledging behavior to better understand the environmental factors shaping eagle survival and conservation in the western United States.
+Each nesting season for the last 60 years, researchers with the Bureau of Land Management, U.S. Geological Survey, and more recently, the Raptor Research Center at Boise State University have monitored the golden eagle population in the Snake River Birds of Prey National Conservation Area.
+This is the longest running study of golden eagles in the world.
+This long-term study examines golden eagle population status, breeding biology, and post-fledging behavior to better understand the environmental factors shaping eagle survival and conservation in the western United States.

 Reflecting on My Summer as BOPP’s Science Communications Intern